Common Challenges

 Recent Research 2021 – The only time the foremilk and hindmilk imbalance concept makes sense is when longer intervals (longer than three hours) occur between feeding sessions.
 The longer the time between feeding sessions, the higher the difference in fat content will be.

-Lactose Overload Symptoms (When You Have an Oversupply)
+Lactose Overload Symptoms (Oversupply)

 Can too much foremilk be bad for babies?